 #18.
 Make Christmas Tree Bunting

-This quick and quirky Christmas tree bunting is easy to make and would add some festive cheer to your homes this season.
+This quick and quirky Christmas tree bunting is so much fun to make.
+Bring festive cheer to your home with this beautiful bunting.

 #19.
 Winter Bucket List